#22: Ace Ventura: Pet Detective

 And I don’t think it can be overstated just how much Jim Carrey affected comedic acting in the mid-’90s.
 A few months ago I watched Scream with Bry and Ben and Cynthia, and realized for the first time that Matthew Lillard was just doing a Jim Carrey-impression with his performance.
 Yesterday I watched Face/Off and you could see Nic Cage incorporating Carrey-isms into his body language and facial expressions.

-In 1994, Tom Hanks won Best Actor for Forrest Gump.
+The year it came out, Tom Hanks won Best Actor for Forrest Gump.
 It’s an iconic character with an iconic performance from a lead actor that seems to be singularly suited for the role.
 That said, I’d argue the only difference in the critical esteem for that performance over Jim Carrey’s is that Forrest Gump teaches us that racism is bad and that you should love your mother.
 The Academy loves that stuff.

 And I love Forrest Gump too.
 But I’m not sure how you can argue that performance exceeds Carrey’s.
 If only the Academy valued drugging football players and talking with your ass, maybe Jim Carrey challenges Tom Hanks for Best Actor of 1994.